solidrock-technology/docs/docs/faqs/index.md

 #### 2. Self-registered Group Coordinators

-If an event is setup to allow 'Public Group Registrations' any member of the public who has created a Solidrock account will be able to register their group for that given event by specifying the group's name and location.
+If an event is set up to allow 'Public Group Registrations' any member of the public who has created a Solidrock account will be able to register their group for that given event by specifying the group's name and location.
 The person registering the group will automatically become the Group Coordinator.

 ## Arrivals & Check-in

 ### How do I check people in to my event?

-Using Solidrock's Front of House suite of functions you can manage checking people in as they arrive at your event, as well as being able to manage the check-in and out on a per venue basis throughout the course of your event.
+Using Solidrock's Front of House suite of functions you can manage checking people in as they arrive at your event, as well as being able to manage the check-in and out on a per-venue basis throughout the course of your event.

-For arrival to the event you can use the ['Arrivals'](/guide/front-of-house/arrivals) feature to search by:
+For arrivals at the event, you can use the ['Arrivals'](/guide/front-of-house/arrivals) feature to search by:

 - Delegate name
 - Order Reference